 This has very important consequences:

-Men Are More Aggressive Because They Must: They Win Big Or Lose It All
+Men Are More Aggressive Because They Must: Win Big Or Lose It All

-Men must compete or they are left out of the mating game.
-Women’s benefit to compete is much smaller, and the dangers are higher.
+Men must compete, or they are left out of the mating game.
+Women’s ability to compete is much smaller, and the dangers are higher.

 Women Invest More On Offspring Because Each Offspring Is More Valuable to Women Than to Men

-They also invest far more than men once the baby is born with feeding.
+They also invest far more than men once the baby is born.

-And remember that men have the potential of far greater reproductive success, even while the woman is still “busy” with that one baby.
+And remember that men have the potential for far greater reproductive success, even while the woman is still “busy” with that one baby.

 That means that each child represents a much greater portion of a woman’s lifetime reproductive potential.